⚡ OCPP Simulator · Virtual Charging Station · Virtual ChargePoint · SaaS

 Control everything via HTTP

-All operations are available as REST endpoints secured with an API key header (DDOCHARGE-API-KEY).
+All operations are available as REST endpoints secured with an API key header (SIMIT-API-KEY).

 ⚡ Charging Station /api/v1/cs/{action}/{cb_id}